-An actuarial cost method is a technique used to allocate in a systematic and consistent manner the expected cost of a pension plan over the years of service during which plan members earn benefits under the Plan.
-By funding the cost of a pension plan in an orderly and rational manner, the security of benefits provided under the terms of the Plan in respect of service that has already been rendered is significantly enhanced.
+An actuarial cost method is a technique used to allocate in a systematic and consistent manner the expected cost of a pension plan over the years of service during which members earn benefits under a pension plan.
+By funding the cost of a pension plan in an orderly and rational manner, the security of benefits provided under the terms of a pension plan in respect of service that has already been rendered is significantly enhanced.